Jim Hill (Oregon politician)

 Jim Hill (born April 23, 1947) is an American attorney, financial consultant, and politician who served two terms as Oregon State Treasurer from January 4, 1993, to January 1, 2001.
 Hill had previously served in both chambers of the Oregon Legislative Assembly.

 Early life and education

 He was born in Atlanta, Georgia.
 He earned a Bachelor of Arts degree in economics from Michigan State University in 1969.
-He received both an MBA (1971) and a Juris Doctor (1974) from Indiana University Bloomington.
+He received both an Master of Business Administration (1971) and a Juris Doctor (1974) from Indiana University Bloomington.

 Career

 Hill was elected treasurer in 1992, the first African American elected to statewide office in Oregon.
 He had previously served in the Oregon State Senate (1987–1993) and the Oregon House of Representatives (1983–1987).
 He ran unsuccessfully for the House in 1980, and for governor in 2002 and 2006.

 In 2010, Hill was briefly a candidate in the special election for Oregon State Treasurer, to complete the term of Ben Westlund, who died in office.